freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 - [CSS3 Border Radius](https://guide.freecodecamp.org/css/css3-borders-rounded-corners)

 ### Other Border Attributes
-- 'border-radius' - This can set radius of the border.
 - 'border-spacing' - This can set spacing between the text and border.
 - 'border-image' - This sets an image as border.